Wondering if you can claim a tax refund or need to submit a tax return? Use our online tools to find out if you're owed money by HMRC.

 Here our top FAQs

-As soon as we have it we send you a cheque or pay it into your bank account as you prefer.
+As soon as your refund's paid out, we'll either send you a cheque or pay it into your bank account if you prefer.
+The choice is yours.

-Have a look at our timescales page for more information about how long it takes to get your tax refund done and some pointers for how to make things happen as fast as possible.
+Have a look at our 'How Long Does A Tax Refund Take' page for more information about how long it takes to get your tax refund done and some pointers for how to make things happen as fast as possible.

 Remember that you can claim for the last 4 tax years and you can make your claim at any time.